About Page Guide

 Greenbackd is a blog dedicated to deep value, contrarian, and Grahamite investing.

-Research featured in the book Quantitative Value: A Practitioner’s Guide to Automating Intelligent Investment and Eliminating Behavioral Errors (hardcover, 288 pages, Wiley Finance, December 26, 2012) demonstrates that value strategies have in the past generated returns superior to the market through various market cycles.
+Research featured in the books Deep Value: Why Activist Investors and Other Contrarians Battle for Control of Losing Corporations (hardcover, 240 pages, Wiley Finance, 2014) and Quantitative Value: A Practitioner’s Guide to Automating Intelligent Investment and Eliminating Behavioral Errors (hardcover, 288 pages, Wiley Finance, 2012) demonstrates that value strategies have in the past generated returns superior to the market through various market cycles.
 We also show that stocks trading at a discount to value, whether that value is determined on the basis of net current asset value, liquidation value, book value, or earnings, EBIT and EBITDA, or cash flow multiples, have market-beating form, and at lower risk than the market.
 Note that I define “risk” in the traditional value investing sense of the word, meaning the possibility of a permanent loss of capital, and not as volatility.

 Greenbackd is so called because it was initially solely devoted to stocks trading at a discount to net cash value (stocks backed by a surplus of Greenbacks, hence “Greenback’d”), net current asset value, negative enterprise value, or liquidation value.